Adhesh148/ICG-Lab/README.md

 > To understand the faster rasterization  of closed curves such as circle and ellipse, by avoiding floating point operation.
 Implemented **Mid-pt Circle** and **Mid-point Ellipse** drawing algorithms.

 * [Week-8](Week8/)
 > To Learn Interactive Computer Graphics.
-Implemented Boundary Fill with 4 neighbors with interactive seed point obtained on mouse click.
+Implemented **Boundary Fill with 4 neighbors**, **Boundary Fill with 8 neighbors** and **Flood Fill Algorithm** with interactive seed point obtained on mouse click.
 There is a small problem with conversion of mouse coordinates to window coordinates for quadrants other than the first.  <br />
-> TODO : Boundary Fill with 8 neighbors & Flood Fill.
+> TODO : Check for Leaks in Boundary with 8 neighbors & Fix the Coordinate Issue (Mouse vs Window).

 * [Week-9](Week9/)
 > TODO: PolyFill.